soxueren/atsd/rule-engine/rule-engine.md

 For example, some actions can be configured to execute only on OPEN status, while others can run on every n-th REPEAT occurrence.

+## Time Control

+The rule engine in ATSD is designed to analyze current, real-time data streams.

+It ignores commands that are 1 minute behind or 1 minute ahead of the current server time.
+When enabled, the ignored commands are logged to `*_expired.lo`g and `*_forward.log` files respectively.

+The log of expired or future commands can be enabled on **Admin:Input Settings** page.

 ## Expressions

 Expressions represent statements that return a boolean value: TRUE or